Our Commissioners

 Throughout her career, Megan has been a prominent voice in national policy development, advocating for stronger links between education and industry.
 At Ai Group, she led strategic initiatives to address workforce capability, vocational education reform, and skills development across key sectors of the economy.

 Megan has held senior roles in TAFE and industry training bodies, and has served on numerous national boards, councils, and working groups, including the Australian Industry Skills Committee, National Skills Standards Council, the Victorian Skills Commission, the Australian Qualifications Framework Council, and the Australia India Education Council.
-Megan was also a member of the AQF Review Expert Panel, the VET Qualifications Design Reform Group, the Australia Pacific Technical College Advisory board and was Chair of Manufacturing Skills Australia for a decade.
-She is currently Deputy Chair of the World Skills Australia Board.
+Megan was also a member of the AQF Review Expert Panel, the VET Qualifications Design Reform Group, the Australia Pacific Technical College Advisory Board and was Chair of Manufacturing Skills Australia for a decade.
+She is currently Deputy Chair of the WorldSkills Australia Board and a member of the Employment Services Reform Advisory Group, contributing to advice on the design and implementation of employment services reform.

 Her collaborative approach and deep expertise have earned her recognition across government, industry, and education sectors.
-Megan holds a master’s degree in educational policy and administration, reflecting her commitment to lifelong learning and system-wide improvement in workforce development.
+Megan holds a master’s degree in educational policy and administration, reflecting her commitment to lifelong learning and system wide improvement in workforce development.

-Trevor Gauld – Deputy Commissioner, Jobs and Skills Australia
+Trevor Gauld – Deputy Commissioner

 Trevor Gauld is Deputy Commissioner at Jobs and Skills Australia (JSA), where he plays a key role in shaping national skills strategies to meet Australia’s current and future workforce needs.
 With deep expertise in workforce development, vocational education, and strategic policy, Trevor brings a strong commitment to building a future-ready, inclusive, and skilled economy.